dnp1204/daily-code-challenge/README.md

 ---

-## Problem 318 - Apple
+## Problem 318 - Apple [Difficulty: Hard]

 You are going on a road trip, and would like to create a suitable music playlist.
-The trip will require N songs, though you only have M songs downloaded, where M < N. A valid playlist should select each song at least once, and guarantee a buffer of B songs between repeats.
+The trip will require `N` songs, though you only have `M` songs downloaded, where `M < N`.
+A valid playlist should select each song at least once, and guarantee a buffer of `B` songs between repeats.

-Given N, M, and B, determine the number of valid playlists.
+Given `N`, `M`, and `B`, determine the number of valid playlists.

 [See Solution](/problems/300-399/problem-318.js)